ukb-rad-cfqiai/EAT_Assessment/README.md

 ## Usage

-The trained models are currently not publicly available due to German data protection law.
-Sharing the models requires a research agreement and board approval.
+The trained models can be shared for research purposes.
 Please contact sprinkart@uni-bonn.de for further information.

 Alternatively, you can also use this code to train your own EAT assessment pipeline.
 More information on training and inference see below.